 - Exposure to toxins, antibiotics or hormones found in water and food

 - Exposure to carcinogenic environmental pollutants or radiation

 - Prior cancer treatment, particularly chemotherapy and radiotherapy, that induces secondary cancers

 Treatment-related new cancer cases happen in about 6-10% of the patients, depending on cancer type and follow-up duration.
 This would mean that between 1 to 1.8 million of the 18 million new cancer cases in 2018 were caused by prior cancer treatments, reflecting an apparent flaw in the present cancer treatment strategy.

-A late manifestation of the cancer disease is the appearance of visible tumours, which are caused by abnormal cancerous cell growth in a specific tissue often resulting in enlargement.
-Removing or killing such localized tumours by surgical excision or radiation is commonly believed to cure the cancer.
+A late manifestation of the cancer disease is the appearance of visible tumors, which are caused by abnormal cancerous cell growth in a specific tissue often resulting in enlargement.
+Removing or killing such localized tumors by surgical excision or radiation is commonly believed to cure the cancer.
 However, this viewpoint is incomplete and probably one of the reasons for the high failure rate in conventional cancer care.
-The visible tumour is only the end-result (one symptom) of an underlying cancer disease.
-Therefore, treating the tumour locally is merely treating the symptom of a much more complex disease.
+The visible tumor is only the end-result (one symptom) of an underlying cancer disease.
+Therefore, treating the tumor locally is merely treating the symptom of a much more complex disease.
 For instance, all too often, a surgeon would tell the patient, … “we got it all out” …, and the patient considers him/herself as cured.
-But tumour recurrence happens in about 30-50% of the patients after ‘successful surgical removal’ of the primary tumour.
-After all, the disease has never been addressed properly; only the symptom (i.e. the visible tumour) was treated.
+But tumor recurrence happens in about 30-50% of the patients after ‘successful surgical removal’ of the primary tumor.
+After all, the disease has never been addressed properly; only the symptom (i.e. the visible tumor) was treated.